-The role of an architect goes beyond construction design orlando fl.
+The role of student life architects goes beyond construction design orlando fl.
 As a highly trained, licensed professional, he or she offers critical services that benefit clients and also the general public.
 Architects provide many services, and this article details the various skills they possess and the services they provide.

 - The initial consultation, the pre-design, and the schematic design.

 When a client meets with an architect, the two of them define the purpose and basic requirements for a building, which is called the program.
 In addition, an architect may also conduct historical research on the building site or existing building as part of a pre-design process.
 Generally, concepts are presented to clients for their feedback, which is then incorporated into a schematic design, which is a representation of how the building will be organized and what it will look like.
 Using this process, the requirements for the building are well understood before construction documents are prepared.
 An architect assists the client in making the most informed decision possible during this highly interactive phase.
 A good architect can also assist the client in identifying opportunities, cost savings, and additional value in the project that they may not be aware of themselves.